RicardoLuqueMartos/Mastermind---Events-Test-Basic/README.md

 # Mastermind---Events-Test-Basic

-A simple exemple on how to proceduraly create a Mastermind board and to use events
+A procedural Mastermind board game with difficulty customization using 3 factors.